ChuckJonas/bad-ass-salesforce-stack/README.md

 ### Run Locally with HMR (hot module reloading)

-One of the biggest benifits of this stack is the ability to work locally with real salesforce data!
+One of the biggest benefits of this stack is the ability to work locally with real salesforce data!
 HMR allows updates to show up within seconds without ever having to refresh the page.
 Your state is even also preserved in most cases.
 [See HMR in action](http://i.imgur.com/j9NBbmf.gif).

 One of the biggest benefits to local dev is the ability to keep your Sandbox in a UAT state, while you are activitly develping new features.